cwbowron/BCE/README.md

 ## Acknowledgements

-Thanks to Dann Corbit for his many helpful hints, suggestions and code.
+Thanks to Dann Corbit for his many helpful hints, suggestions, and code.